oauth-wg/draft-ietf-oauth-client-id-metadata-document/draft-ietf-oauth-client-id-metadata-document.md

 This approach works best for clients that have an established, stable, and publicly accessible web presence, such as a web service, a website for a mobile app, or a service that controls its own domain.
-It is not a good fit for every kind of client.
 Clients that do not control a stable public URL, such as clients under active development on a developer's local machine, or clients that cannot guarantee the longevity of a URL, are less well served by this mechanism.
 Deployments that need to